 |Royalties and licence fees||5.7||9.1|

 The non-euro area EU Member States and the top 10 trading partners outside the EU together account for about three-quarters of euro area trade.
-Among individual countries, the United Kingdom, the United States and China are the three largest trading partners of the euro area.
-However, the non-euro area EU Member States together also account for a significant share of euro area trade.
+Among individual countries, the United Kingdom, the United States and China are the area’s three main trading partners.
+Taken together, non-euro area EU Member States also represent a significant share of external trade.

 |Source: ECB calculations are based on Eurostat trade data.